dewenni/ESP_Buderus_KM271/README.md

 ![ota-ip](Doc/ota-ip.png)

-here you can choose "Firmware" and select the `firmware.bin` file from the release section
+here you can choose "Firmware" and select the `esp_buderus_km271_xxx.bin` file from the release section

 ![ota-1](Doc/ota_1.png)